 Indeed, in Square’s survey, 27% said they hadn’t bought from a small business because they couldn’t pay by card, while 60% said they’d buy more from local businesses if they offered card payment methods.

 Customers are likely to spend more using cashless payments

-According to the British Retail Consortium, the average person has around £32 in their purse or wallet, and we’re carrying less cash around than before.
+According to a recent review, the average person still has around £41 in their purse or wallet, but we’re carrying less cash around than before.

 Handepay tested this out back in 2015 with a ‘cashless street’ experiment.
 Independent retailers in one street in Manchester encouraged card payments, resulting in a 22% increase in turnover.

 Larger businesses are leading the way and changing customer behaviour